YogiHarshil/website-ci-cd-action/README.markdown

 ## 📌 Project Overview

-This repository allows you to:
+This repository allows you to

 - Host static websites using AWS S3
 - Securely distribute your content globally via AWS CloudFront